Machine100/DotRace/README.md

 This project is live at endpoint http://dotrace.s3-website-us-east-1.amazonaws.com/

-2 people open the web address on their phones.
+2 players open the web address on their phones.
 The two players pick their colors then race to click all buttons.

 Changes made on one phone are pushed out to the other phone.
 Also works on desktop.